 - Your training provider should give you any preparatory work that needs to be completed in good time.

-- If you decide you would not like to attend the interview, and would like to withdraw that particular choice from your application, here is a step-by-step guide to help you.
+- If you decide you would not like to attend the interview, you can withdraw from that particular choice in your application.

 - If you decide not to take up a place, you may want to give the training provider feedback about your decision.
 Training providers should make it clear how you can provide feedback.

 What qualities are training providers looking for?

 Training providers will be on the look-out for a wide range of qualities which would make you a good teacher.
 Here are some of them:

 - Passion – show you care about teaching.